libris/librisxl/README.md

 ### Format updates

-If the MARC conversion process has been updated and needs to be run anew, the only option is to reload the data from vcopy using the importers application.
+If the MARC conversion process has been updated and needs to be run anew, the only option is to reload the data from production using the importers application.

 ### Statistics